Estimated reading time: 14 minutes

 Epilogue is a simple, fast, and affordable way for Canadians to create their Will and Powers of Attorney online.

-Another great online Will Kit provider that is popular in Canada is Canadian Legal Wills.
+Another great online Will Kit provider popular in Canada is Canadian Legal Wills.

 About Canadian Legal Wills

-Canadian Legal Wills allows people to create common legal documents in a very easy, convenient, private, secure and cost-effective manner, without the need to pay the high expenses of a lawyer.
+Canadian Legal Wills allows people to create common legal documents in a very easy, convenient, private, secure, and cost-effective manner without paying a lawyer’s high expenses.